LeonGIS/SyncReplicas/README.md

 #SyncReplicas

 Description - Reads in command line arguements for synchronizing replicas for Esri geodatabases.
+I first developed this as a VB console app several years ago and finally moved it into a python script.
+Adding and removing replicas from a scheduled synchronization is as easy as modifying a list in a text file.

 Command Line Example: